-However, we continued to support our respite bed at Horsfall and also fund the weekly visit of Hope For Tomorrow.
-They provide weekly chemotherapy and other cancer treatment from a specialist mobile unit which parks at the back of Stroud Hospital.
-Our grant covers the cost of their Stroud provision and we are delighted to be able to help in this way.
-It enables Stroud residents to receive their regular treatment in Stroud rather than Cheltenham, and is a much-valued service.
-We decided to continue funding their Stroud provision until the end of 2024, making four years of support.
+Hope for Tomorrow (HFT): We continued to fund the weekly visit of the specialist mobile unit which parks at the back of Stroud Hospital.
+This provides chemotherapy and other cancer treatment.
+Our grant covers the cost of the HFT Stroud service and we are delighted to be able to help in this way.
+It enables Stroud residents to receive their regular treatment in Stroud rather than travelling to Cheltenham and is much-valued